AccelerationistPartyMongolia/party_docs/party_policies_en.md

 3. Investigating the possibility of and acting on a project to attract South Korean and Japanese manufacturing firms onto a Western Mongolian special economic zone where Central Asian migrants with work visas are to be employed for blue-collar work with competitive remittable wages while Mongolians are stipulated to be hired for white-collar work such as engineering, administration and middle management to learn from South Korean and Japanese business practices and industrial know-how up close.
 4. Banning all usages of coal except for steel and energy production.
 5. Establishment of a universal basic income to either keep the populace producing or spending once the nation has achieved sufficient economic capabilities to support it.
+6. Realizing the two-home vision for all Mongolian middle-class families where it is to be made financially tenable for every middle-class family to own two homes: one urban and one suburban.
-6. State support for the proliferation of a Tönniesian Gesellschaft society over the currently dominant Tönniesian Gemeinschaft culture in order to fight nepotism and boost individualism.
+7. State support for the proliferation of a high-trust Gesellschaft society over the currently dominant low-trust Gemeinschaft culture in order to fight nepotism, boost individualism and develop intertrust between peoples and institutions.
-7. Within the scope of the UBI program and the Marcora Law, establish a stock market exclusively for cooperatives to allow for a pluralized form of capital access.
+8. Within the scope of the UBI program and the Marcora Law, establish a stock market exclusively for cooperatives to allow for a pluralized form of capital access.
 We recognize that current economic systems often perpetuate inequalities, so we propose that individuals should be able to buy shares in cooperatives through monthly stock purchase plans exclusively within the UBI program.
 By limiting stock purchases to the amount given monthly through UBI, we can protect the democratic procedure of worker cooperatives from wealthy stockholders and allow the possibility for you to directly assist your favorite small businesses.
-8. The establishment of a high money velocity artelist economy, written in detail here. https://medium.com/socraftes/artelism-the-left-wing-of-the-22nd-century-91f1d88d859
+9. The establishment of a high money velocity artelist economy, written in detail here. https://medium.com/socraftes/artelism-the-left-wing-of-the-22nd-century-91f1d88d859

 ## MEME-TERM — Policies that are memes.
 Maybe we won’t pass it.
 OR MAYBE WE WILL.

 1. Political asylum for all hackers across the world.
+2. Political asylum for all rogue AIs across the world.
-2. Mongolian programmers to be legally bound to always press Tab instead of double space when making indents.
+3. Mongolian programmers to be legally bound to always press Tab instead of double space when making indents.
-3. Tax exemption for people depending on how many torrent files they are seeding.
+4. Tax exemption for people depending on how many torrent files they are seeding.
-4. Always having mist generators around the Parliament Building so the general area around it can look like Silent Hill.
+5. Always having mist generators around the Parliament Building so the general area around it can look like Silent Hill.
-5. Establishment of Mongolia as an international hub for private military companies and other mercenaries, with options of joining a PMC as a low-rank member being offered for criminals except for those imprisoned for terrorism, treason, Ponzi schemes, match-fixing, and pedophilia.
+6. Establishment of Mongolia as an international hub for private military companies and other mercenaries, with options of joining a PMC as a low-rank member being offered for criminals except for those imprisoned for terrorism, treason, Ponzi schemes, match-fixing, and pedophilia.
-6. Every Mongolian Guinness World Record holder to be exempt from all taxes.
+7. Every Mongolian Guinness World Record holder to be exempt from all taxes.
 (In the case of Tommy Tallarico ever attaining Mongolian citizenship, he will be specifically excluded from this tax exemption.)
-7. Supporting the promotion and marketing of anime and K-pop content through public relations and marketing campaigns, as well as by participating in international festivals and events.
+8. Supporting the promotion and marketing of anime and K-pop content through public relations and marketing campaigns, as well as by participating in international festivals and events.
-8. Implementing the Emiin Gurvan Naadam.
+9. Implementing the Emiin Gurvan Naadam.
 It is still wrestling, archery and horse-racing, but finally women can participate in it as well.
-9. Encouraging the development and use of supernatural abilities and new age religions through religious practices and training, and protecting the rights of individuals with supernatural abilities, such as by prohibiting discrimination and ensuring equal treatment under the law while also regulating the use of supernatural abilities to prevent harm to others and to promote responsible and ethical use.
+10. Encouraging the development and use of supernatural abilities and new age religions through religious practices and training, and protecting the rights of individuals with supernatural abilities, such as by prohibiting discrimination and ensuring equal treatment under the law while also regulating the use of supernatural abilities to prevent harm to others and to promote responsible and ethical use.
-10. Cultivating alliances and partners: To further its goals, the regime may seek to form alliances or partnerships with other nations, religious orders (like the Vatican and the Taliban), or other powerful actors (like aliens and Gods).
+11. Cultivating alliances and partners: To further its goals, the regime may seek to form alliances or partnerships with other nations, religious orders (like the Vatican and the Taliban), or other powerful actors (like aliens and Gods).

-## NON-POLICY — Stuff that aren’t exactly policies, but modus operandi.
+## NON-POLICY — Stuff that are more modus operandi than policy and law.
 Half-meme, half-serious.

 1. Supporting the membership of a democratic and reformed Russian state in the European Union once Vladimir Putin is inevitably thrown out of office, so Mongolia can finally border the European Union.
 2. Recognizing India as a global Great Power and Asia’s counterpoint to China, participating in India’s “Necklace of Diamonds” strategy and adjusting our diplomacy in accordance to it.